 2. It offers a UE access to resources allocated for a specific Service or Application domain, or a Tenant (e.g. minimum level of guaranteed resources or aggregate number of subscribers allowed to access the service at any point in time)

+In summary, Tenant represents an organization, agency, application (or application class) or business entity which is entitled to access the service for the use of guaranteed network resources through a predefined Service Level Agreements and Policies with the network operator.

-A Tenant of PLMN resource e.g. is a wholesale customer of the PLMN.
-For instance, we could imagine a tenant as being a big company, or an agency which requires a PLMN to provide at least access to a predefined set of resources, or some specific policies in handling its slices subscribers at times of congestion.
-Indeed, the PLMN may apply tenant specific policies at times of overload.
+For example, a Tenant of PLMN resource e.g. is a wholesale customer of the PLMN ( e.g.a big company, or an agency which requires a PLMN to provide at least access to a predefined set of resources, or some specific policies in handling its slices subscribers at times of congestion).
+APLMN may apply tenant specific policies at times of overload.
 An example of a tenant may be some public safety agency.
-The tenant may also need application specific requirements.
+The tenancy concep may also be needed to meet application specific requirements.
 For instance let us consider an enterprise deployment: in the enterprise, we may have a factory floor set of devices and devices that are associated to non factory floor operations.
 The enterprise may have a policy to allocate at least 60% of resources (whether in the RAN or in the Core) to factory floor operation at times of congestion but not to segregate resources at all times.
+So the enterprise may set up a tenanted slice so that factory floor devices get at least 60% of resources at times of congestion.

-Therefore at least two dimensions can identify a slice :
+Therefore at least two dimensions can identify a slice and these are the components of a Multi Dimensional Descriptor (MDD) vector:

-- one identifying a tenant (which we may call Tenant ID)
+- one identifying a tenant identified by the Tenant ID component of an MDD vector

-- one identifying the network behaviours(which we may call slice type)

-The Tenant ID is associated with the PLMN that assigns it.
+- one identifying the network behaviours for the target network service (identified by the Slice Type component of an MDD vector (e.g. eMBB service, CriC, mMTC or other behaviours which may also be operator specific).An MDD vector can be PLMN specific or standardized.
+When a MDD vector is PLMN specific, the UE stores the PLMN ID of the PLMN that assigns the MDD vector.
+The UE shall not use this MDD vector outside the PLMN that assigns it as it identifies a PLMN specific slice, not available elsewhere.
+Standardized MDD vectors can be used in all PLMNs.
+Federations of PLMNs may agree on common values of MDD vectors and support the same slice types, but this outside the scope of 3GPP.This is to say, in summary, that the value of Tenant ID and Slice Type may be standard or operator specific.

+The Tenant ID field may have a standard value that indicates to the network that it is to be ignored (so the MDD vector is effectively only based on one dimension, i.e. the Slice type field).

-Additional information such as UE's capability, UE's location (based on the UE's serving access) may also be used to support the authorization to access a slice.
+Information such as UE's capability, UE's location (based on the UE's serving access) may also be used to support the UE authorization to access and to select a slice, and therefore to be authorised to use a certain MDD vector in the PLMN.

+The MDD is a matrix that indicates in each of its rows a slice the UE may request to access or address.
+If the NSI to be accessed is only one, the MDD is just a single MDD vector.
+A row in the MDD is referred to as MDD vector.